mdwasifulkabir/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-A-Sketch
-A etch-a-sketch app made with javascript to learn DOM manipulation.
+A sketchpad made with javascript to learn DOM manipulation.